Maria del Mar Minguez – Meningioma

 Still, the decision wasn’t easy.
 Maria’s insurance in Spain would not cover the procedure, let alone travel expenses.
 “I simply couldn’t afford to have the surgery, not without help,” Maria says.
 That’s when her community rallied to her aid, with everyone from her family to her coworkers chipping in to ensure that she could get the lifesaving care she needed.
 “I couldn’t believe my friends and family raised all that money to get me to the states to have the procedure done.
 I couldn’t be more thankful,” she said.

 During the 13-hour surgery, Dr. Fernandez-Miranda, along with Drs.
 Paul Gardner and Carl Snyderman, removed a tumor the size of a robin’s egg through Maria’s nose, immediately taking the pressure off her brainstem.
 In the days following her surgery, Maria noticed that her symptoms were disappearing.
 “Little by little I was able to see improvements,” she said.
-“The pain I was feeling before the surgery was disappearing, and I knew then that it was a success.”
+“The pain I was feeling before the surgery was disappearing.”

 Before and after the surgery, Maria and her family stayed at Family House, which allows patients and loved ones from outside the Pittsburgh area to stay and recuperate in a comfortable setting.
 During her time at Family House, Maria acknowledged that the caring staff and the other patients who enjoyed hearing about her experiences – often shared through her English interpreter – helped with her recovery.
 “Hearing all the other positive patient experiences at UPMC really helped put me in a good mood, and the care I received there was incredible.
 Actually, it was beyond incredible, I’ll always remember my time there,” she says.